alouiadel/whisper-realtime-echo/README.md

 ```

 1. 📂 Click "Select Audio File" or 🎤 "Start Recording"
-2. 🌐 Choose model type (English-only/Multilingual)
+2. 🌐 Choose model type and size
-3. 📊 Select model size and device
+3. 📊 Select processing device (CPU/GPU)
 4. ▶️ Click "Transcribe"
-5. 📝 View results in real-time
+5. 📝 View results and use the toolbar to:
-6. 📋 Copy results to clipboard with one click
+   - 📋 Copy to clipboard
-7. 📜 Access previous transcriptions via the history button
+   - 📜 Access transcript history
-8. 🌓 Toggle between light and dark themes using the button in the top-right corner
+   - 🌓 Toggle theme (top-right corner)

 ## 📝 Notes & Limitations

-- **Language Selection**: The language dropdown helps Whisper optimize recognition for specific languages but does not translate content.
+- **Language Selection**: Helps Whisper optimize recognition but doesn't translate content.
 English audio will still be transcribed as English even when another language is selected.

-- **Transcribe vs. Translate**: Whisper supports two modes:
+- **Transcribe vs. Translate Modes**:
   - **Transcribe**: Converts speech to text in the original language (default)
-  - **Translate**: Converts speech from any language to English text (enable with "Translate to English" checkbox)
+  - **Translate**: Converts speech from any language to English text

-- **Translation Mode**: When "Translate to English" is selected, the language is automatically set to "Auto-detect" as this provides the best results for translation.
-Whisper requires language auto-detection for optimal translation to English.
+- **Translation Best Practices**:
+  - Automatically sets language to "Auto-detect" for optimal results

-- **Translation Limitations**: Translation may not work reliably for all language combinations.
-For best translation results, use larger models (large or turbo) and ensure the audio quality is clear.
-Some languages or accents might require using transcribe mode first, then a separate translation service.
+  - Works best with larger models (large or turbo) and clear audio
+  - Some languages may require transcribing first, then using a separate translation service

-- **System Requirements**: If the app crashes unexpectedly, it may be due to insufficient RAM or VRAM for the selected model size.
-Try using a smaller model or ensuring your system meets the memory requirements listed in the model table.
+- **System Requirements**: If crashes occur, try using a smaller model or ensure your system meets the memory requirements in the model table.

 ## 🎧 Supported Audio Formats